Alternate states and intermingledness in complex high-dimensional systems: Applications

 Obtaining this extensive dataset and deducing the multistability involved substantial manual effort, which could be alleviated and refined by the automated approach presented here.
 The data was obtained firstly by manual continuation of initial conditions along different branches of attractors, and secondly by discovering new stable steady states using ensemble simulations that interpolate between previously known branches (see Appendix~\ref{app:Veros_details} for more details).
 The N=259 equilibrated simulations were classified by hand according to their asymptotic state, with additional cross-checking by extra-long control simulations (20,000+ years).
 Since it is a high-dimensional system, substantial effort was needed to check the differences of the asymptotic ensemble states in as many observables as possible.

 The automated approach is able to recover the grouping into five distinct attractors and finds relevant, non-obvious observables that can distinguish the different states (Fig.~\ref{fig:veros}a).
-While the AMOC strength itself is viable at distinguishing the attractors (see low intermingledness in top of Fig.~\ref{fig:veros}c), the best feature pair are North Atlantic surface and sub-surface temperature (Fig.~\ref{fig:veros}a).
+While the AMOC strength itself is viable at distinguishing the attractors (see low intermingledness in top of Fig.~\ref{fig:veros}c), the best features AMOC strength combined with North Atlantic surface and sub-surface temperature (Fig.~\ref{fig:veros}a) (note: only two of the three are plotted in the figure).
 This is in line with the finding that at least some of the coexisting states are a result of different feasible levels of North Atlantic convective activity \cite{Lohmann2024AMOCMultistability, ThiesDijkstra2026}, whereby the surface is more or less coupled to the deep ocean.

-The basins of attraction show substantial intermingledness in all features (Fig.~\ref{fig:veros}c bottom), even though they appear somewhat separated in the two-dimensional projections in Fig.~\ref{fig:veros}b.
-This may indicate the limitation of calculating intermingledness on individual features, or the limited choice of diagnostic variables.
-Although for the present model setup it has of yet not been shown \cite{LOH24b}, a slightly different model configuration was shown to possess a fractal basin boundary \cite{Lohmann2021}.
+The basins of attraction have intermingledness substantially less than 1 in most diagnostics (Fig.~\ref{fig:veros}c bottom), which is also evident from panels (b), noting that intermingledness is calculated along one dimensional projects.
+This reflects that fact that while none of the diagnostic variables can perfectly distinguish the different groups on their own, the basins are not completely mixed either.
 When averaged across features, the basins corresponding to vigorous AMOC states (group ID 1 and 5) show clearly lower intermingledness compared to those with collapsed AMOC.
 This could indicate a higher predictability in the vigorous versus the collapsed AMOC regime.
+Intermingledness is also smaller when calculated in a two dimensional space (not shown), which highlights that multiple diagnostics separate basins better than their one-dimensional projections (something expected as the workflow finds 3 diagnostics as best distinguishing the alternate states).

+Consistently high values of intermingledness across diagnostics and groups can be a good indicator of fractal basins of attraction (here potentially for groups 2-4).
+Although for the present model setup it has of yet not been shown \cite{LOH24b}, a slightly different model configuration was shown to possess a fractal basin boundary \cite{Lohmann2021}.
+We refer to \S\ref{app:basin_entropy} and remind that the absolute value of intermingledness on its own is difficult to interpret, only its closeness to 1 is.